 Explore the Arizona Science Center

-The Arizona Science Center is perfect for families, as there are hands-on activities and exhibits for kids of all ages.
-This interactive museum offers something for everyone, from exhibits on natural history to the latest technology.
+The Arizona Science Center is perfect for families, with hands-on activities and exhibits for kids of all ages.

-Some of the most beloved permanent exhibits are the Dorrance Planetarium and CREATE Makerspace, where you can build your own projects and collaborate with others.
-The other attractions are constantly rotating, so there is always something new and exciting to learn.
+Some of the most beloved permanent exhibits are the Dorrance Planetarium and CREATE Makerspace, where you can build projects and collaborate with others.
+The other attractions constantly rotate, so there is always something new and exciting to learn.

 Adult general admission tickets cost $19.95, and children’s tickets are $14.95.
 Special exhibits like the Irene P. Flinn Giant Theater require additional tickets.